X-lab2017/open-digger/case-study/ASF/REPORT_TEMPLATE.md

 ## Working Hour Distribution

-We analyze the working hour distribution for GitHub logs all over the world during year {{year}}, and here are the results of our working hour distribution research for every repo.
+We analyze the working hour distribution for ASF during year {{year}}, and here are the results of our working hour distribution research for every repo.

 {{sqls.working-hour-distribution.text}}